cn0xroot/LTE/README.md

-srsLTE
+IMDEA-OWL
 ========

-srsLTE is a free and open-source LTE library for SDR UE and eNodeB developed by SRS (www.softwareradiosystems.com).
-The library is highly modular with minimum inter-module or external dependencies.
+OWL stands for Online Watcher of LTE. imdeaOWL is a free and open-source LTE control channel decoder developed by IMDEA Networks Institute and based on srsLTE, an LTE library for SDR UE and eNodeB developed by SRS (www.softwareradiosystems.com).
+OWL provides blind (oblivious of the terminal identity) decoding of DCI messages on LTE PDCCH.
+OWL is built on srsLTE v1.2 and inherits its modularity and main features.
 It is entirely written in C and, if available in the system, uses the acceleration library VOLK distributed in GNURadio.

-**srsLTE is used by srsUE, a full stack (PHY to IP) implementation of an LTE UE. srsUE is available at https://github.com/srslte/srsue**

-*News*: We have just released srsUE 1.2 containing important bugfixes and improvements in the synchronization procedure.
-Checkout the [CHANGELOG](CHANGELOG)

 The srsLTE software license is AGPLv3.